 Athens is an extremely safe destination for tourists.
 Period.
 On top of that it is amazingly interesting and not just for a couple of days.

 All kinds of cultural elements and activities blend in a very nice way in Athens.
 Best thing?
-When you want more you can take a boat and move to the amazing Greek islands!
+When you want more you can take a boat and move to the amazing islands of Greece!

 P.S.
 If you want more inside info, or want to suggest more tips drop a comment below.
 Share this with your friends!